-9. Power / Suspend Button
+7. Power / Suspend Button

 The power/suspend button turns the notebook on and off and it also acts as a system suspend key.
 Press momentarily to turn on the system.
 Press and hold for at least 4 seconds to turn off the system.
 How this key behaves can be defined in [Start > Settings > Control Panel > Power Options > Advanced] menu.
-Press the power/suspend button again to return from the suspend mode.
-(See Chapter 3 for more details on system suspend function.)
+Press the power / suspend button again to return from the suspend mode.
+When the system is in Suspend Mode, the SLED status indicator shows blinking green light.